pixl8/preside-ext-smart-throttler/README.md

 * `failureStatusCode`: Status code to use when either the queue is full, or requests timeout.
 Default is `503`.
 * `sleepInterval`: How long queued threads sleep for before checking their status again (in ms).
 Default is `50`.
 * `skipPaths`: An array of URL paths that can bypass the queue entirely.
 These are matched with a "startsWith" pattern so an incoming `/api/v2/events/` request matches an `/api/` path
+* `skipAgents`: An array of regular expressions for user agents that can bypass the queue entirely.
 * `priorityPaths`: An array of URL paths that will be placed in the priority queue and processed before "standard" requests.
 These are matched with a "startsWith" pattern so an incoming `/api/v2/events/` request matches an `/api/` path
+* `priorityAgents`: An array of regular expressions for user agents will be placed in the priority queue and processed before "standard" requests.
+* `failPaths`: An array of URL paths that will be immediately failed while max concurrent requests is reached.
+These are matched with a "startsWith" pattern so an incoming `/api/v2/events/` request matches an `/api/` path
+* `failAgents`: An array of regular expressions for user agents that will be immediately failed while max concurrent requests is reached.
 * `prioritiseUsers`: Boolean, whether or not to put logged in user requests into the priority queue.
 Default is `true`.
 * `prioritiseAdmins`: Boolean, whether or not to put logged in admin user requests into the priority queue.
+Default is `false`.
+* `failStatelessReqs`: Boolean, whether or not to fail stateless requests while max concurrent requests is exceeded.
 Default is `false`.

 ### Using environment variables